mkemppainen/strapi-plugin-internal-links/src/plugins/strapi-plugin-internal-links/README.md

 	"options": {
 		"title": "title", // uses this field to show the targeted entity's title (defaults to 'title') "slug": "slug", // uses this field to link to the targeted entity (defaults to 'path' for pagebuilder options. 	otherwise will default to 'fullPath')
-		"noTitle": boolean // enable this to hide the title field },
+		"noTitle": boolean, // enable this to hide the title field "pageSearchOptions": {
+			"searchableFields": string[],
+			"subTitlePath": string
+		}
+	},
 }
 // ...